in-mai-space/plant-tracker/README.md

   <li>Measure and display temperature and humidity, soil and air moisture, sunlight level for a plant on screen</li>
   <li>Users can click a button to switch between these information on screen</li>
   <li>Users can view whether the plant needs water or not</li>
-  <li>When moisture goes below a threshold, it will draw water from a container to water the plant</li>
+  <li>When moisture goes below a threshold, it will draw water from a container (that user has to refill) to water the plant</li>
 </ul>
 <img src="https://github.com/in-mai-space/plant-tracker/blob/main/image/image2.png?raw=true">
 <img src="https://github.com/in-mai-space/plant-tracker/blob/main/image/image3.png?raw=true">